Cuota de inscripción:

 9AM EDT / 1PM GMT / 2PM CET

-The increasing size and quantities of wind turbines installed offshore means that a change in requirements is needed for shipping project cargo between manufacturing and marshalling port facilities and feeding Wind Turbine Installation Vessels (WTIVs) offshore.
-Feeder vessels allow WTIVs to focus on installation and stops them being expensive inefficient cargo vessels.
+The ever-increasing size and quantities of offshore wind turbines installed means that a change is needed to optimise the shipping of project cargo between manufacturing and marshalling port facilities, and the feeding of wind turbine installation vessels offshore.

-This 45 minute webinar will demonstrate the “Twisties” concept and, expand and answer some of the following questions:
+This 45 minute webinar will demonstrate the “Twisties” concept and, expand and answer the following questions:

-- What is the current mindset of offshore wind turbine transportation and installation?
+- What are the current offshore wind cargo transportation and installation methods?

-- What are “Twisties” and how will they benefit the industry, in particular developers, owners/operators, and manufacturers?
+- What are “Twisties” and how will they benefit developers, owners/operators, foundation & turbine manufacturers and others?

 - Next steps towards JIP realisation and beyond?

 Register nowJoin us to learn more about “Twisties” and the fast feeder vessel strategy.
 This webinar will last 45 minutes and there will be time for audience questions.

 This Joint Industry Project (JIP) is the first step on the deployment of the Fast Feeder Vessel concept for offshore wind farm installation.
 The JIP will develop a Recommended Practice for the unitisation of project cargo using “Twisties”, and in particular usage of the Twistie Turbine Cassette in offshore wind turbine storage, transportation and installation.